georgwittberger/jamstack-ecommerce-example/README.md

 #### Installing the Salesforce Metadata

-This step is only required if you are planning to use the content update script.
+This step is required if you are planning to use the content update script and if you want to set up automatic logout in the Lightning Community when users log out in the website.

 Why?
 It adds the custom object "Product Category" to your Salesforce org and installs a custom field on the Product2 object to let you define the category a product belongs to.
+It also installs a Lightning Web Component to be used on a special logout community page which will automatically log the user out.

 1. Download and install
    [Salesforce CLI](https://developer.salesforce.com/tools/sfdxcli).